daveanthonyc/Data-Structures-And-Algorithms/src/dsa/6 Recursion/Recursion.md

 - Figure out base case first, which is what conditions stop your general recurse?
 - Create function for recursion, and implement base case with dependency types in mind
 - Think about pre, recurse, and post

+# Reflection
+- There was a lot of difficulty debugging recursion
+- I realised that not testing base cases made it so much harder
+- In addition, I found it hard to grasp what the return values really meant in the algorithm and just started putting random return true false;
+- Dig deeper:
+    Understand more what the exit condition does Understand the recurse return value and how it affects the algorithm